The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 3. FEATURE OR ACCENT WALL

-Whoever said feature walls are not in style needs a donkey kick.
-It’s all about the RIGHT COLOUR in the RIGHT PLACE.
-I’ve had feature walls in ALL of my homes and will never say no to the right one!
+Whoever said feature walls are bad needs a donkey kick.
+It’s all about the RIGHT COLOR in the RIGHT PLACE.
+I’ve had feature walls in all of my homes and will never say no to the right one!

 Benjamin Moore Kitty Gray feature art wall with Collonade Gray.
 Ken Kirkby totem pole original painting.
 Kylie M INteriors Edesign, virtual paint color expert